MunwarAli12/BookStore-Frontend/README.md

 Status: 200 OK Size: 37 Bytes Time: 11 ms
 Book with ID 80 updated successfully!
 ```

-## NOTE
+## NOTE:
 > For testing purposes, Postman was employed to interact with the API.
 The operations underwent testing utilizing the endpoints hosted at `localhost:/8080/...`.
-> Snippets of each operation are available for reference at the following link: [Click Here](https://github.com/MunwarAli12/BookStore/tree/main/output%20images).
+Snippets of each Backend operation are available for reference at the following link: [Click Here](https://github.com/MunwarAli12/BookStore/tree/main/output%20images). >